 A personal note:

-As an immigrant to the US from South Korea at a young age, my parents knew nothing of American customs and culture; therefore, I grew up clueless about American holidays and traditions.
-I listened with intense interest when my classmates at school talked about the tooth fairy leaving coins in exchange for their tooth and about Santa coming down the chimney on Christmas.
+As an immigrant to the US from South Korea at a young age, my parents knew nothing of American customs and culture; therefore, I grew up somewhat clueless about American holidays and traditions.
+I listened with intense interest when my classmates at school talked about the tooth fairy leaving coins in exchange for their tooth and how Santa comes down the chimney on Christmas.
 Having never celebrated or experienced these and similar traditions, my ‘experiences’ were merely that of a spectator.

-When I became a parent, I tried to replicate the traditions I had heard about: I put coins under my childrens’ pillows for lost teeth, made Halloween costumes, and trekked the neighborhood doing trick-or-treat rounds, etc. Although I exerted great energy in celebrating these American customs, personal memories of these traditions would have made the events more exciting for me.
+When I became a parent, I tried to replicate the traditions I had heard about: I put coins under my childrens’ pillows for lost teeth, made Halloween costumes, and trekked the neighborhood doing trick-or-treat rounds, etc. Although I exerted great energy in celebrating these American customs, personal memories of these traditions would have meant more when celebrating these milestones with my kids.

 I was clearly the traditions ‘imposter’, but over time, and with many go-rounds of holidays, I evolved from an American holidays notice to a pro.
 Through my children, I experienced holidays fresh and new, as I might have as a child.